-Rotate trailing arm beams onto the frame.
-Install new wear washers on both the inboard and outboard side of the bushing assembly.

-Coat the large diameter shank of the eccentric bolts with anti-seize compound.
+- Rotate trailing arm beams onto the frame.
+Install new wear washers on both the inboard and outboard side of the bushing assembly. - Coat the large diameter shank of the eccentric bolts with anti-seize compound.
 Locate arrow on bolts.
-Install bolts with the arrows pointing straight up.

-Align the axle, if necessary (Page 15).

-Weld anti-turn washers over eccentric bolt heads with 1/4" fillet welds at top and bottom of bolt head.
-With the suspension at ride height, torque pivot nut to 1,000 ft-lb (1,350 N-m).

-Install shock absorbers.

-Install wheels and tires (if removed).
-Raise vehicle and remove support stands.
-Lower vehicle to ground.

-Connect height control valve linkage, if necessary, and adjust ride height.
+Install bolts with the arrows pointing straight up. - Align the axle, if necessary (Page 15). - Weld anti-turn washers over eccentric bolt heads with 1/4" fillet welds at the top and bottom of the bolt head. - With the suspension at ride height, torque pivot nut to 1,000 ft-lb (1,350 N-m). - Install shock absorbers. - Install wheels and tires (if removed).
+Raise the vehicle to remove the support stands.
+Lower vehicle to ground. - Connect height control valve linkage, if necessary, and adjust ride height.